 Deaddrop needs to be restarted after a configuration change.
 Restart deaddrop with the command systemctl restart deaddrop

 Deaddrop supports one or more domain names.
 If users from a specific domain requires another domain than the default wwwroot in admin.conf can the file /opt/sysctl/deaddrop/conf/internal_users_url.json.example be used as a template by rename the file to /opt/sysctl/deaddrop/conf/internal_users_url.json.
-The domain is used to check if for a match on a receivers email address and to rewrite the url used in the particular email which will be generated.
+The domain is used to check for a match on a receiver email address and to rewrite the url used in the particular email which will be generated.

 [